 Favorite Sports TeamDetroit Lions & University of Michigan Football

-Jones finished his freshman season in the Monster Energy Nascar Cup Series
+Jones finished his freshman season in the NASCAR Cup Series

 as the 2017 Sunoco Rookie of the Year, making his mark in the history books as the first driver to capture the honor in all three of NASCAR’s top level of competition.
 Jones completed the season with five top-five finishes, 14 top-10 finishes, one pole and 310 laps led.
 In addition to his Cup Series season, Jones competed in 18 NASCAR XFINITY Series (NXS) races earning three wins, nine top-five finishes, 10 top-10 finishes, three poles and led 751 laps.

 During the 2016 Season, Jones competed full-time in the Xfinity Series

 for JGR earning four wins, 15 top-five finishes, 20 top-10 finishes, nine pole awards and led 627 laps to finish the season fourth in the point standings and claim the 2016 Sunoco Rookie of the Year honors.

 IN 2015 JONES BECAME THE YOUNGEST NASCAR CAMPING WORLD TRUCK SERIES (NCWTS) CHAMPION

 at 19 years, 5 months and 21 days while also collecting Rookie of the Year honors.
 He finished the 2015 NCWTS season with three wins, five poles, 11 top-five finishes and 20 top-10 finishes.